JustinHu1988/My-notes/ArchLinux.md

 [Network Address Translation](https://en.wikipedia.org/wiki/Network_Address_Translation) (NAT), typically uses dynamic port numbers, on the ("Internet-facing") public side, to [disambiguate](https://en.wikipedia.org/wiki/Disambiguation) the flow of traffic that is passing between a public network and a private [subnetwork](https://en.wikipedia.org/wiki/Subnetwork), thereby allowing many IP addresses (and their ports) on the subnet to be serviced by a single public-facing address.

+#### TCP over wireless networks

+TCP was originally designed for wired networks.
+Packet loss is considered to be the result of [network congestion](https://en.wikipedia.org/wiki/Network_congestion) and the congestion window size is reduced dramatically as a precaution.
+However, wireless links are known to experience sporadic and usually temporary losses due to fading, shadowing, hand off, [interference](https://en.wikipedia.org/wiki/Interference_(communication)), and other radio effects, that are not strictly congestion.
+After the (erroneous) back-off of the congestion window size, due to wireless packet loss, there may be a congestion avoidance phase with a conservative decrease in window size.
+This causes the radio link to be underutilized.
+Extensive research on combating these harmful effects has been conducted.
+Suggested solutions can be categorized as end-to-end solutions, which require modifications at the client or server,[[44\]](https://en.wikipedia.org/wiki/Transmission_Control_Protocol#cite_note-Microsoft_Academic_Research-44) link layer solutions, such as Radio Link Protocol ([RLP](https://en.wikipedia.org/wiki/Radio_Link_Protocol)) in cellular networks, or proxy-based solutions which require some changes in the network without modifying end nodes.

+A number of alternative congestion control algorithms, such as [Vegas](https://en.wikipedia.org/wiki/TCP_Vegas), [Westwood](https://en.wikipedia.org/wiki/TCP_Westwood), Veno, and Santa Cruz, have been proposed to help solve the wireless problem.

 ???